henkelmax/modrepo/docs/minecraft/voicechat/faq.md

     question: "Does this work with LAN worlds/singleplayer?",
     answer:
       "Yes, starting from version 2.1.1, you can use the voice chat in singleplayer and in LAN worlds.", },
   {
-    question: "Is there a tutorial video on how to set up the voice chat?",
-    answer:
-      'There are some videos, but the setup is different for every hoster, so you need to look for videos that apply to your setup.
-You can find the videos in the <a href="https://discord.gg/4dH2zwTmyX">Simple Voice Chat Discord Server</a> in the text channels <code>#SERVER-HOSTING</code> and <code>#VIDEOS</code>.', },
-  {
     question: